Cole-deBoer/Unreal-Engine-Telemetry-Logging/README.md

 **Important**: The python script is currently expecting a JSON file named `dataTest.json` You can change the expected name by editing the python script within the Widget Blueprint.

-## API Endpoints

-### GET /data
-Retrieves all JSON files from the Data directory and returns their contents.

-### PUT /send
-Updates the Firebase database with new telemetry data.

 ## Discord Commands

 - `/test` - Verifies the bot is active and responding